Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 4. Squarespace: Visible Navigation

-Having well-organized content pillars is only helpful if your site structure makes those pillars easily accessible to the user at all points in their site journey.
-That means you need a well-designed site navigation bar or menu that is intuitive and easy to use.
+Well-organized content pillars is only helpful if they’re easily accessible on every site page.
+That means you need a well-designed, easy-to-use site navigation bar or menu.

 Take, for example, Squarespace’s Making It blog: